Bolivarian National Armed Forces of Venezuela: Four-sun ranking

 Since the age of the independence war in Venezuela, the most senior officer is designated as general-in-chief (general en jefe).
 From its creation, the rank was represented by three mythical suns (equivalent to three-star rank), but with the creation in 2008 of the rank of Lieutenant General, four mythical suns (equivalent to four-star rank) are used.
-If used in the Navy, it is called as admiral (almirante en jefe) since 2008 (formerly the 3 sun rank was of an Admiral), uses the same 4 suns in the shoulder board, and the sleeve insignia used mirrors that of a full Admiral of the Fleet in the Royal Navy.
+If used in the Navy, it is called as admiral (almirante en jefe) since 2008 (formerly the 3 sun rank was of an Admiral), uses the same 4 suns in the shoulder board, and the sleeve insignia used mirrors that of a full Admiral in the Royal Navy.

 Commander-in-Chief rank and insignia

 The office of the Venezuelan military supreme commander in chief has always been held by the President of Venezuela as per constitutional requirements.
 However, with the new law sanctioned in 2008, the "Comandante en Jefe" rank is not only a function attributed to the executive branch but a full military rank given to the president upon taking office.
 Upon assumption he receives a saber, epaulette, shoulder knot, shoulder board and sleeve insignia and full military uniform to be used in military events while performing the duties as president.
 The shoulder insignia mirrors Cuban practice but is derived from the German-styled officer rank insignia.